Castelvill/SandstormBox/docs/Instructions.md

 **Parameters**

-- context (string) - id of the context with objects intended for event building;
+- context (context) - id of the context with objects intended for event building;
 - [reset] (bool) - if true, before creating new events, instruction removes all events from provided objects.

 ## build_subset